BlueBrain/CoreNeuron/README.md

 ## Running Simulations

 With CoreNEURON, existing NEURON models can be run with minimal changes.
-If you have existing NEURON model, we typically need to make following changes:
+For a given NEURON model, we typically need to adjust as follows:

 1. Enable cache effficiency : `h.cvode.cache_efficient(1)`
 2. Enable CoreNEURON :